 Retrospective analysis

 Mean Fraser River sockeye salmon productivity (log(recruits/spawner)) declined from the late 1980s through 2005, the brood year predominantly responsible for producing the poor return in 2009.
-Although the aggregate exhibited several years of higher productivity, it has recently declined again and remains variable (Figure 2a).
-Aggregate spawner abundance and aggregate catch increased until the early 1990s before declining (Figure 2b,c), coincident with declines in productivity and exploitation rate.
-However, there is substantial interannual variability in both metrics due to several abundant cyclic CUs.
+Although mean productivity was moderate from 2005 until 2011, it has recently declined again with high temporal variability (Figure 2a).
+Aggregate spawner abundance and aggregate catch increased until the early 1990s before declining (Figure 2b,c); however, there is substantial interannual variability in both metrics due to several abundant cyclic CUs.
 Particularly large returns were observed in 2010 and 2014 (catches for 2014 not shown).

-Mean CVC (i.e. temporal variability in recruit abundance, weighted by a CU’s mean abundance) was low in the 1960s, 70s and 90s, but was elevated at the beginning of the time series (1950s) and has increased by approximately 50% since the early 2000s (Figure 2d).
-Similarly, synchrony in recruit abundance was relatively high in the 1950s, low and stable for approximately 20 years afterwards and increased through the 1980s, leading to a peak several years ago (Figure 2e.)
-As expected, changes in CVA mirror these patterns, showing a gradual increase followed by a jump to particularly high levels in the early 2000s (Figure 2f).
+Mean component coefficient of variation ( CVC ; i.e. temporal variability in return abundance, weighted by a CU’s mean abundance) has varied over time, but exhibited notable peaks at the beginning of the time series (1950s) and has increased by approximately 50% since the early 2000s (Figure 2d).
+Similarly, synchrony (φ) in return abundance was relatively high in the 1950s, low and stable from 1960-1980, and increased through the 1990s, leading to a recent peak in 2014 (Figure 2e.)
+As expected, changes in the aggregate coefficient of variability (CVA) mirror these patterns, showing a gradual increase followed by a jump to particularly high levels in the first decade of the 2000s (Figure 2f).
+Note that trends in variability (Figure 2d-f) are lagged by 12 years.

 Figure 2.
-Observed trends in Fraser River sockeye salmon productivity (log (recruits per spawner)), aggregate spawner abundance, and aggregate catch (a-c).
-12-year moving window estimates of the mean component coefficient of variation (CVC), synchrony index (φ), and aggregate variability (CVA) (d-f) of 11 CUs with time series extending back to 1948.
+Observed trends in (a) CU-specific productivity (loge (recruits per spawner)), (b) aggregate spawner abundance, and (c) aggregate catch.
+12-year moving window estimates of the mean component coefficient of variation (CVC), synchrony index (φ), and aggregate coefficient of variation (CVA) (d-f) of 11 CUs with time series extending back to 1948.
 Black lines represent median estimates and grey bands represent 90th percentile intervals.
+In panel (a), multiple colours are used to show productivity trends for the 11 individual CUs from which the mean was calculated (black line).
+Analyses were repeated with a larger set of 18 CUs with data ranging from 1973 to 2012, and trends were similar (results not shown).

 Forward simulation

-By specifying low, medium, and high values for σ and ρ we were able to generate a range of CVC and synchrony scenarios (Figure 3).
-We use σ as a proxy for CVC and ρ as a measure of synchrony in subsequent results.
-Due to stochasticity within the model, median trends in CVC and φ were lower than recently observed values, even when σ and ρ were maximized.
-However, individual Monte Carlo trials exhibited temporal variation in CVC and φ consistent with the historical time series (Figure S1).
+By specifying low, medium, and high values for CU-specific variability in recruitment residuals, σp, and the correlation coefficient between CU’s recruitment residuals, ρ, we were able to generate a range of CVC and φ scenarios (Figure 3).

 Figure 3.
-Trends in recruitment component variability and synchrony as a function of σ and ρ, respectively.
-12-year moving window Trends in the observed stock-recruitment dataset are shown in black, the dashed line represents the beginning of the simulation period, and colored lines represent different CVC and synchrony operating models.
+Trends in 12-year moving averages of component variability and synchrony of return abundance as a function of σ and ρ, respectively.
+Black lines show observed values from the retrospective analysis while the coloured lines represent median values over 250 simulation trials for different CVC and synchrony operating models.
+The dashed vertical line shows the start of the simulation period.
 Lines represent medians across 250 trials.

 Figure S1.
-Trends in recruitment synchrony as a function of ρ, respectively.
+Trends in synchrony of returns as a function of ρ, respectively.
 The median trend among trials is shown in the top left and other panels represent a random subset of Monte Carlo trials.